gradle/gradle/design-docs/incremental-build.md

 - How to deal with missing #include files (macros and missing files)

-## Story: Performance test and profiling for native incremental build where some files require recompilation
+## Story: Performance test for native incremental build where some files require recompilation

 #### Constraints
 - Change happens after a previous build, so it is not a clean build